UZURLY/uzurly.github.io/_posts/2025-01-12-odyssey-hard.md

 passwd
 ```
 ![16o](/assets/img/Writeup/Hacksmarter/Odyssey/16o.png)
-#### Using John the Ripper for offline cracking, I successfully recovered the plaintext password from the extracted hash.
+ Using John the Ripper for offline cracking, I successfully recovered the plaintext password from the extracted hash.
-#### The password revealed was: **P@ssw0rd!**
+ The password revealed was: **P@ssw0rd!**
 ![17](/assets/img/Writeup/Hacksmarter/Odyssey/17.png)
-#### With this recovered password, I attempted to authenticate against the DC and the `EC2AMAZ-NS87CNK` host using `nxc` to check for possible credential reuse across the Windows environment.
+ With this recovered password, I attempted to authenticate against the DC and the `EC2AMAZ-NS87CNK` host using `nxc` to check for possible credential reuse across the Windows environment.

+## Shell as ghill_sa on EC2AMAZ-NS87CNK
 ```
 nxc rdp WinHosts -u 'ghill_sa' -p 'P@ssw0rd!' --local-auth
 ```
 ![18](/assets/img/Writeup/Hacksmarter/Odyssey/18.png)
-#### With valid credentials confirmed, I was able to access the `EC2AMAZ-NS87CNK` machine through RDP.
+ With valid credentials confirmed, I was able to access the `EC2AMAZ-NS87CNK` machine through RDP.
-#### I connected using `xfreerdp` and began performing a full enumeration of the host to identify potential privilege‑escalation vectors and opportunities for lateral movement.
+I connected using `xfreerdp` and began performing a full enumeration of the host to identify potential privilege‑escalation vectors and opportunities for lateral movement.

 ```
 xfreerdp /u:ghill_sa /p:'P@ssw0rd!' /v:10.1.182.10 /dynamic-resolution /cert:ignore
 ```
+###Smb Share
-#### After connecting to the machine, I explored the `C:\` drive.
+ After connecting to the machine, I explored the `C:\` drive.
-#### Inside the `Share` directory, I found several notes and files left on the system, including the following discovery:
+ Inside the `Share` directory, I found several notes and files left on the system, including the following discovery:

 ![20](/assets/img/Writeup/Hacksmarter/Odyssey/20.png)